vseryakov/backendjs/README.md

 The utility is extended via external scripts that reside in the `tools/` folders.

 When bkjs is running it treats the first arg as a command:

 - `$BKJS_CMD` set to the whole comamnd
-- `$BKJS_SPACE` set to the first part of the command split by dash, i.e. command namespace
+- `$BKJS_MODULE` set to the first part of the command split by dash, i.e. command module

-if not internal commands match it starts loading external scripts that start with `bkjs-$BKJS_SPACE` from the following directories:
+if no internal commands match it starts loading external scripts that start with `bkjs-$BKJS_MODULE` from the following directories:

 - via `-tools` command line argument if provided
-- $(pwd)./tools
+- $(pwd)/tools
 - `$BKJS_TOOLS`,
 - `$BKJS_HOME/tools`
 - `$BKJS_DIR/tools`